danielgalion/3_bit_adder/README.md

-# 1-bit adder with switches and lcd
+# 3-bit adder with switches and lcd
+### Test code and working code for an LCD display.